wkhere/stackless/Doc/c-api/init.rst

 The Python interpreter needs to keep some bookkeeping information separate per thread --- for this it uses a data structure called :ctype:`PyThreadState`.
 There's one global variable, however: the pointer to the current :ctype:`PyThreadState` structure.
-While most thread packages have a way to store "per-thread global data," Python's internal platform independent thread abstraction doesn't support this yet.
-Therefore, the current thread state must be manipulated explicitly.
+Before the addition of :dfn:`thread-local storage` (:dfn:`TLS`) the current thread state had to be manipulated explicitly.

 This is easy enough in most cases.
 Most code manipulating the global interpreter lock has the following simple structure::

    Save the thread state in a local variable.
-   Release the interpreter lock.
+   Release the global interpreter lock.
    ...Do some blocking I/O operation...
-   Reacquire the interpreter lock.
+   Reacquire the global interpreter lock.
    Restore the thread state from the local variable.

 This is so common that a pair of macros exists to simplify it::